mandiayba/alvis-guidelines/alvis-module-integration.md

 2. [Alvis recognizes and integrates the module](alvis-module-recognition-and-integration.md): understand how a implemented module is recognized, compiled and integrated into the Alvis System.
 Default configurations into Alvis enables the tasks be done automatically.
 3. [the module is loaded and executed](alvis-module-access-loading-and-execution.md) : undertand how a integrated module presented to users for execution.
 Developers make it understandable for end-users.

+{% blurb style='tip', title='Important notice' %}
-NOTE: 1. presents the infrmation required to valid modules.
+1. presents the infrmation required to valid modules.
 2. explains how valid modules are taken into charge by Alvis.
 3. describes how users benefit from the module functionalities.
+{% endblurb %}